hewen/yakvs/README.md

     LIST
     Returns:
-      KVPs - the key-value mappings in the store
-      ERROR - too many arguments
+      KVPs - the key-value mappings in the store nil - there are no key-value mappings in the store ERROR - too many arguments

     LIST KEYS
     Returns:
       KEYS - the keys in the store
-      ERROR - incorrect arguments
+      nil - there are no key-value mappings in the store ERROR - incorrect arguments

     LIST VALUES
     Returns:
-      VALUES - the values in the store
-      ERROR - incorrect arguments
+      VALUES - the values in the store nil - there are no key-value mappings in the store ERROR - incorrect arguments

     QUIT